 Description of the whole proposal

-The subject site currently contains a single residential dwelling and all associated infrastructure.
-The development application involves the proposed 'Alterations & Additions' to the existing primary residence, including the construction of a new 'attached secondary dwelling' (and all associated infrastructure) within a single existing residential allotment.
+The subject site currently contains a single residential dwelling (to be retained) and all associated infrastructure.
+It is proposed to construct a new detached 'Secondary Dwelling', and all associated infrastructure, within the rear of the subject site.